Skip to main content

 How it helps: Kupuna Care is usually not the same thing as directly paying the adult child or spouse.
 But it can still keep a senior at home by paying for some of the services the family cannot keep covering alone.
 In real life, this can be the program that prevents burnout while the family works on a Medicaid or VA application.

 How to apply or use it: Go through the ADRC or county office on aging.
-The ADRC says you can submit a help request online and your local ADRC should respond within 3 business days, or you can call if help is more urgent.
+Official county ADRC pages say online help requests are usually followed up within 3 business days, and families should call if help is more urgent.

 What to gather or know first: Be ready to show the senior’s age, island of residence, living situation, and daily unmet needs.
 If another public or private home-care program is already covering the same kind of service, that can matter.

-Who can get it or use it: The VA page says enrolled veterans may use VDC if they are eligible for community care, meet the clinical criteria, and the program is available.
-Hawaii’s EOA report says veterans must have functional limits that would make them eligible for nursing home placement.
+Who can get it or use it: The VA says enrolled veterans may use Veteran-Directed Care if they are eligible for community care, meet the clinical criteria, and the program is available where they live.
+Hawaii’s EOA report says the local program is for eligible veterans with functional limits that would otherwise require nursing home placement.

-How it helps: This can be a very good fit when the senior is a veteran and the family wants more control than a standard agency model gives.
-Hawaii’s EOA report says 105 veterans were enrolled at the end of SFY 2024.
+How it helps: This can be a strong fit when the senior is a veteran and the family wants more control than a standard agency model gives.
+Hawaii’s SFY 2025 EOA report says total participation grew from 105 to 113 veterans.

 How to apply or use it: Contact the VA Pacific Islands caregiver support team or ask the veteran’s VA social worker for a Veteran-Directed Care referral.